jfbloom22/Loomify/README.md

 ## How to setup
 1. setup your AWS credentials with write access to the bucket
     - `aws configure --profile jf-public-upload`
-2. update the upload_script.sh with if you want it sped up or not, bucket, folder, profile, region, and endpoint_url
+2. update `upload_script.sh` with if you want it sped up or not, bucket, folder, profile, region, and endpoint_url
 3. Open Automator
 4. Create a new Application
 5. select the "Run Shell Script" action